-(B) Group Project -
+(2) Group Project -

 Each student will be required to sign up for and participate in one of several group projects.
-The details of the Group Project Assignment will be posted on the course webpage and explained in class.
-This Group Project assignment will be graded and count for 20% of your final course grade.
+The Group Project assignment will be graded and count for 20% of your final course grade.
+Details about the Group Project will be provided in class toward the beginning of the semester.

-(C) Final examination -
+(3) Final examination -

 The grade you earn on the course final examination will count for 70% of your final course grade.
-The final examination for this course is scheduled for Thursday, August 14, 2014 at 6:00 p.m.
-The exam will be a two-hour closed-book exam comprised primarily (if not exclusively) of multiple choice questions.
+The exam will be a three-hour open book exam likely comprised of both essay and multiple choice questions.